FynnFreyer/ABI2025-1-CourseDiary/README.md

 # ABI2025-1-CourseDiary

-A diary to keep notes about the ABI2025-1 course
+A diary to keep notes about the ABI2025-1 course.

+This is important.